Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Lysine

-French bulldog eating from bowl
+small dog eating from metal bowl

-Image Credit: Gryllus M, Shutterstock
+Image Credit: German Pozo Villalta, Shutterstock

 Lysine plays an important role in energy metabolism, DNA replication, and regulating cellular metabolism.
 Sufficient amounts of this amino acid are found in most animal proteins, including eggs and dairy, and less so in grains and legumes.